Death benefit application template

 • Official death certificate (original or certified copy) [2]

-• Identity card of the deceased and the applicant [2]
+• ID card of the deceased and the applicant [2]

-• If applicable, a medical certificate of the cause of death [3]
+• If applicable, medical certificate stating the cause of death [3]

 • Bank details for the payment

-The exact requirements may vary depending on the institution, so prior contact is always advisable.
+The exact requirements can vary depending on the institution, so it is always advisable to contact them in advance.
 [2]

 Practical examples and avoiding common pitfalls